 Even if the highest bracket on Connecticut’s income tax were raised to 7.49 percent, it would fall well short of California’s highest bracket of 13.3 percent on families with annual incomes over $1 million.
 The mega-rich of Greenwich and Darian pay at a far lower rate than their counterparts in Silicon Valley and Beverly Hills.

 Never before have we been faced with the threat of several U.S. states teetering on the verge of bankruptcy.
 We’re living in a time of unprecedented uncertainty, and the budgetary woes of states across the country could easily be the catalyst for our next major crisis.

 In terms of financial viability, states like Connecticut may very well be past the point of no return.
 And when one of them goes belly-up, the others are likely to follow suit, shaking the bedrock of our entire economy.

 When that happens, the Federal Reserve won’t have any magic bullets to save us.
 The best it can do is fall back on its bad habit of printing more money and injecting it into the economy through quantitative easing — a policy that only dulls our pain and slows down the inevitable, while simultaneously decimating the value of our currency.

 That said, you don’t have to cross your fingers and hope for the best.
 There is a way to guard your wealth against this looming threat: physical precious metals.

 As states like Connecticut collapse, and take our economy with them, traditional investment assets will likely plummet.
 And, if the Fed does indeed fall back on quantitative easing, it would not be a shock to see inflation skyrocket as a result.
-Meanwhile, if people seeking safe haven move into gold in large numbers, prices could substantially climb from current levels.federal reserve, UBS
+Meanwhile, if people seeking safe haven move into gold in large numbers, prices could substantially climb from current levels.Featured, federal reserve, UBS